wmacfarl/wmacfarl.github.io/projects/oil-and-gas-fellowship.md

   - Civic Science
   - Design
   - Documentation
-summary: Design and documentation of low-cost, DIY water-quality measurement tools for investigating oil and gas industry related contamination.
-Work was done as part of a "fellowship trio", in collaboration with a "monitoring methods fellow" and "community fellow."
+summary: Design and documentation of low-cost, DIY water-quality measurement tools and techniques for investigating oil and gas industry related contamination.
 ---